spatstat/spatstat/README.md

 There still exists a package called `spatstat`, which is now an **umbrella package** that requires all the sub-packages listed above.

+You can install and load the new `spatstat` family in virtually the same way as you would previously have installed and loaded the old `spatstat` package.
-When you install the new `spatstat`, all the sub-packages listed above will be installed.
-When you load the `spatstat` package in an R session, all the sub-packages listed above will be loaded or imported.
+When you install the new umbrella package `spatstat`, all the sub-packages listed above will be installed.
+When you load the new umbrella `spatstat` package in an R session, all the sub-packages listed above will be loaded or imported.

 ## Extension packages

-Additionally there are **extension packages** which contain additional functionality.
+Additionally there are **extension packages** which contain more functionality.
 These packages are not automatically installed or loaded;
 the user must do that if these extra features are desired.